myamma/superb-owl/README.md

 ![ball_example](https://github.com/myamma/superb-owl/blob/master/ball_example.JPG)

 # training
-if you wish to train your own CNN instead of using mine, you can look into the tensorflow code in superb_owl/training folder. there are two .ipynb files. 'model' is used to train and test the network. 'predict_helper' is for manully testing images not in training and test sets. the CNN has the following layers:
+I trained the network with 30 images (15 for each class), and tested with 12 images (6 for each class).
+The model is able to achieve 100% accuracy for both training and test images.
+I also manually test a couple of images.
+Only one image was misidentified (a football with owl-ish color).
+I believe this can remedied by have more training images containing unusual colors. if you wish to train your own CNN instead of using mine, you can look into the tensorflow code in superb_owl/training folder. there are two .ipynb files. 'model' is used to train and test the network. 'predict_helper' is for manully testing images not in training and test sets. the CNN has the following layers: